Matin-Ardestani/Type-online-app/README.md

  6. Run the App.

- **Note: Do not change installation's direcotry**
+ **Note: Do not change installation direcotry**

 # Sign up / Log in
-For using the program, you need create an account using an email.
+For using the program, you need to create an account using an email.
 An internet connection is required when using the app.

 # Typing Test
-In the Test screen, you cab see the following parts: word list, typing section, start button, timer, correct words, correct letters, wrong words, wrong letters and your typing speed number (WPM: words per minute)
+In the Test screen, you can see the following parts: word list, typing section, start button, timer, correct words, correct letters, wrong words, wrong letters and your typing speed number (WPM: words per minute)